sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.4.md

 == Manifolds ==

+The full list of changes is available in this [[https://sagemanifolds.obspm.fr/changelog.html|changelog]].

 === Unicode characters for various symbols in plain text outputs ===

 In plain text mode, various symbols are now displayed by means of Unicode characters instead of ASCII workarounds ([[https://trac.sagemath.org/ticket/30473|#30473]]).
 This regards